success-m/boggle/README.md

 ### Installation

--Open a new terminal and change directory to web and follow the instructions below.
+- Open a new terminal and change directory to web and follow the instructions below.
 ```
 npm install
 ```